ESeufert/theseus_growth/README.md

 print( facebook )
 ```

-In this example, Day 1 retention is set to 80, Day 3 retention is set to 70, Day 7 retention is set to 55, etc. Then, using these lists are supplied to the `create_profile` function to generate a retention profile (in this case, for Facebook, as per the variable name).
+In this example, Day 1 retention is set to 80, Day 3 retention is set to 70, Day 7 retention is set to 55, etc. Then, these lists are supplied to the `create_profile` function to generate a retention profile (in this case, for Facebook, as per the variable name).

 The curve fit to the retention data is decided by iterating over a number of different function forms to find the one that fits best with the smallest error.
-The functions tested are: #form options: `[ 'log', 'exp', 'linear', 'quad', 'weibull', 'power' ]`.
+The functions tested are: `[ 'log', 'exp', 'linear', 'quad', 'weibull', 'power', 'interpolate' ]`.
 A specific function can be forced onto the data by using the `form` parameter with the `create_profile` function; when the `form` parameter is not set, `create_profile` defaults to finding the best fit function.

 If you `print` the `facebook` variable, the output will reveal a number of pieces of information about the retention profile: